-Snorting Adderall or Adderall XR: Dangers and Side Effects
+Snorting Adderall or Adderall XR: Dangers, What Happens and Side Effects

 In a world that values alertness, efficiency, and productivity, it can be tempting to turn to stimulants for a boost.
 But there is a big difference between drinking a cup of coffee to jump-start your day and misusing prescription medications like Adderall, an amphetamine that is prescribed in small doses to treat attention-deficit hyperactivity disorder (ADHD).

 While not the only population to misuse the drug, Adderall misuse has become increasingly common among high school and college students looking for a competitive edge in their studies.
 A 2018 survey found that approximately 24% of college students misused Adderall in the past year.1 A common way that Adderall is misused is by snorting.2 Snorting Adderall produces a faster onset of the drug’s effects and is associated with increased potential for misuse.3

 Many children, teens, and adults use Adderall for several reasons.
 When taken as prescribed, Adderall can improve quality of life by helping individuals control distracted, impulsive behavior.
 For individuals who suffer from ADHD, Adderall can make it easier to concentrate on specific tasks.
 For individuals with sleeping disorders, Adderall can help them fall asleep at appropriate times.

 When taken as prescribed, users typically begin with a low dose, then increase the amount taken very gradually.
 Doctors should monitor an individual’s reactions to the drug closely to make sure they are not experiencing negative side effects.
 Some Adderall users experience dangerous allergic reactions or interactions with other drugs that they are taking.
 If you take Adderall without a doctor’s supervision, you may not have any warning if something goes seriously wrong, especially if you are snorting the drug.

 Dangers of Adderall Misuse